Holgli/Fernotron2Mqtt/Readme.md

 The C1101 library is only necessary if you use a C1101 transceiver module.
 The library is used to initialize the module and to set some basic parameters.
 If you use a MX-05V type receiver module the library can be omitted and you can comment out the C1101 code in main.cpp.

-The ESP Async WebServer library is used to make some gateway informations acessable to your browser.
+The ESP Async WebServer library is used to make some gateway informations accessable to your browser.

 ### 3 Compile the software